civilcfd/civilcfd.github.io/README.md

 3. Render the mesh
 4. Define the boundary conditions
 5. Define the initial conditions
-6. Set the simulation end time and write interval
+6. Set the simulation end time, write interval and number of processors
+7. Run the simulation
-7. Visualize the results
+8. Visualize the results

 ## Requirements